mckinsey/vizro/vizro-ai/docs/pages/user-guides/retrieve-dashboard-code.md

-# How to update and reuse the Vizro-AI generated dashboard
+# Retrieve the code of Vizro-AI generated dashboard

+!!! warning "Feature in Alpha Version"
+    This feature is currently in **Alpha** version.
+It is stable but not officially released yet.
+We welcome feedback via the [GitHub Issues](https://github.com/mckinsey/vizro/issues).
+Note that the feature and its API may still undergo minor adjustments.

-This guide shows how to further use the Vizro-AI generated dashboard.
+This guide shows how to retrieve the code of Vizro-AI generated dashboard, for further iterations and deployment.

 While Vizro-AI can follow complex user requirements well and generate high-quality dashboards, due to the nature of LLMs, the generated dashboards often approximately match user expectations but may not be exact.
 Besides refining the user prompt and rerunning Vizro-AI, you can also extract the code and iterate manually to achieve the desired result.